Skip to main content

 Scissors

 In this age of hyper-aware travel security, the TSA is surprisingly lax about passengers packing scissors in their carry-on baggage.
-The only catch is that the blades need to be less than four inches long from the pivot point.
-Still, with the right Jason Bourne-worthy melee combat skills, it’s possible to do serious damage with a four-inch blade (or even a magazine for that matter).
+The only catch is that the blades must be less than four inches long from the pivot point.
+Still, with the right Jason Bourne-worthy melee combat skills, it’s possible to do serious damage with a 4-inch blade (or even a magazine, for that matter).

 Ice

 Provided it’s frozen solid, the TSA is cool with passengers taking ice aboard.
-Any errant liquid will need to be consumed before passing through security, of course.
+Of course, any errant liquid will need to be consumed before passing through security.
 This is convenient for anyone who doesn’t want to drop $4 on a bottle of water post-security or doesn’t trust airport bathroom tap water.
-Fill your Nalgene at home, freeze it overnight, and stay well hydrated for your flight.
+Fill your Nalgene at home, freeze it overnight, and stay hydrated for your flight.
+Also, medically necessary gel ice packs will be allowed even if they are partially melted or slushy.

 Matches